Perspective | Trump’s campaign can be put on hold. Election Day can’t.

-That kind of campaign suspension is nothing compared to the prospect, now, that President Trump — hospitalized Friday after testing positive for covid-19 — might be unable to continue actively campaigning for a period of days, if not longer, with just a month to go before Election Day.
+That kind of campaign suspension is nothing compared to the prospect that President Trump — hospitalized Friday after testing positive for the coronavirus — might be unable to continue actively campaigning for days, if not longer, with just a month to go before Election Day.
 He may return to sufficient health in time to go back out on the campaign trail and participate in the remaining debates.
 But in the meantime, the president’s fundraisers and outdoor rallies with large crowds have come to an abrupt halt.

 Such campaign activities can be put off until the president returns to health.
 There is no such way to delay the Nov.
 3 election.